Money can be a confusing and stressful topic.

-It’s never too early to start thinking about organizing your finances.
-It doesn’t matter how much you have or if you haven’t thought about money until now—you have time to create a solid financial foundation that will benefit you throughout your degree and beyond.
+But it’s never too early to start thinking about organizing your finances.
+It doesn’t matter how much you have or if you haven’t thought about money until now—you have time to create a solid financial plan that will benefit you throughout your degree and beyond.

 To start you off, I’ve got some handy dos and don'ts: